LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-23-boost_hist_elementary.md

-If you are a Pythoner, you have must used [Matplotlib](https://matplotlib.org/).
+If you are a Pythoner, you must have used [Matplotlib](https://matplotlib.org/).
 [Matplotlib](https://matplotlib.org/) is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
 It is a toolkit build in Python scripts, so you will meet some problems when you are trying to access the C++-based plotting toolkits.
-Some projects are aiming at to provide Python blinding for plotting toolkits.
+Some projects are aiming to provide Python blinding for plotting toolkits.
 [Boost-histogram](https://github.com/scikit-hep/boost-histogram) is one of them and it provides Python bindings for the C++14 Boost::Histogram library.
-Let's get a quickstart for this tool and see its amazing effects!
+Let's get a quick start for this tool and see its amazing effects!

 ### Install